 In Be My Cat‘s initial concept, the character played by Adrian Țofei was rescuing a captive girl trafficked by a dangerous pimp and taking her into the attic of his mom’s house.
-The girl’s initial joy of being saved from the pimp was soon to be replaced by the shocking realisation that the guy who saved her is a psychopath who wants to turn her into his pet cat by implanting claws into her flesh and by other atrocities that he claims to do out of love, not realising the pain he’s causing.
-When the dangerous pimp finds Adrian’s house and comes to take the girl back, she’s faced with a huge dilemma: scream for help and risk being trafficked and raped in the Western EU, or stay with the romantic psycho who wants her to be his cat and live happily forever after in his attic.
-The confrontation between Adrian and the Pimp was going to change something in Adrian’s awareness and transform him into a sort of antihero.
-But during pre-production, the actor who was going to play the pimp all of a sudden stopped answering Adrian Țofei’s messages and calls.
-Adrian took that as a sign that he’s not on the right path and decided not to replace him, but instead to change the movie’s concept to not need that actor anymore.
+The girl’s initial joy of being saved from the pimp was soon to be replaced by the shocking realisation that the guy who saved her is a psychopath who wants to turn her into his pet cat by implanting claws into her flesh and other atrocities he claims to do out of love, not realising the pain he’s causing.
+When the dangerous pimp finds Adrian’s house and comes to take the girl back, she’s faced with a huge dilemma: scream for help and risk being trafficked and raped, or stay with the romantic psycho who wants her to be his cat and live happily in his attic.
+The confrontation between Adrian and the pimp would change Adrian and transform him into a sort of antihero.
+But during pre-production, the actor who was going to play the pimp mysteriously stopped answering Adrian Țofei’s messages and calls.
+Adrian took that as a sign that he’s not on the right creative path and decided not to replace him, but instead to change the movie’s concept to not need that actor anymore.

-The blood looks unrealistic because Adrian Țofei used strawberry syrup mixed with red paint for Easter eggs, since he couldn’t find professional fake blood for a good price anywhere in Romania, and also to experience the “do it yourself” indie style.
-Adrian later regretted the decision.
+[SPOILER] The blood looks a bit unrealistic because Adrian Țofei used strawberry syrup mixed with red paint for Easter eggs, since he couldn’t find professional fake blood for a good price anywhere in Romania, and also to experience the “do it yourself” indie style.
+The light coming from the opposite direction through the blood-stained sheets also made the blood look lighter than it actually was.
+Adrian later regretted these decisions.

 [SPOILER] One of the movie’s executive producers, John Lepper, watched online some of the footage during production.
-The kidnapping scene looked so real that he contacted the actress Sonia Teodoriu to see if she’s OK, if she wasn’t genuinely abducted.
+The chloroform scene looked so real that he contacted the actress Sonia Teodoriu to see if she’s OK, if she wasn’t genuinely chloroformed.

 1. The real relation between him as film director and them as actresses.
 This relation is not seen onscreen.

-2. The fictional relation between the so-called film director played by Adrian in the movie (who’s also named Adrian) and the fictional actresses played by the real actresses.
-This relation is seen through the camera of that so-called film director.
+2. The fictional relation between the psycho film director played by Adrian in the movie (who’s also named Adrian) and the fictional actresses played by the real actresses.
+This relation is seen through the camera of the psycho film director.

-3. The second fictional relation between a guy played by the so-called film director mentioned above and a fictional actress played by the fictional actresses mentioned above.
-This relation is seen through that guy’s camera, which is also the so-called director’s camera and also Adrian Țofei’s camera.
+3. The second fictional relation between a guy played by the psycho film director and a fictional actress played by the fictional actresses mentioned above.
+This relation is seen through that guy’s camera, which is also the psycho director’s camera and Adrian Țofei’s camera as well.